 In its 2009 evaluation, the HLC commended SWIC for its integration of strategic planning with its quality improvement processes.
 Also, SWIC was cited for its efforts to evaluate the learning outcomes of its students; to plan for curricular and student needs through organizational restructuring and budgeting; and to develop a "culture of quality."

-To learn more about our key processes and systems view our current 2009 Systems Portfolio and our 2009 Systems Appraisal Feedback Report.
-These and older versions can also be found on our archives page.
+To learn more about out key processes and systems view our current 2013 Systems Portfolio.
+Past submissions and previous Systems Appraisal Feedback Reports can also be found on our archives page.